Is0toi/ChromaCat/README.md

 #CATACLYSM

-**Cataclysm** is a 2D platformer game where you're a cat.
+**Cataclysm** is a 2D Puzzle platformer game where you're a cat.
 On your 3rd birthday you realize that you were glitchy.
 You're a **loop**hole and a fraud to your cat parents.
 You proceed to live life, but realize that maybe your powers aren't that bad.

 Built with [Godot Engine](https://godotengine.org/)